kubesphere/website/content/en/docs/pluggable-components/network-policy.md

 {{< notice note >}}

-Please make sure that the CNI network plugin used by the cluster supports Network Policies before you enable it.
+- Please make sure that the CNI network plugin used by the cluster supports Network Policies before you enable it.
 There are a number of CNI network plugins that support Network Policies, including Calico, Cilium, Kube-router, Romana and Weave Net.
+- It is recommended that you use [Calico](https://www.projectcalico.org/) as the CNI plugin before you enable Network Policy.

 {{</ notice >}}

 For more information, see [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).